Daniel Henshall: Career

-He played Bobby, a human trafficker, in the film Catch the Fair One (2021), opposite Kali Reis and Kevin Dunn, and directed by Josef Kubota Wladyka.
+In the film Catch the Fair One (2021) directed by Josef Kubota Wladyka, he plays Bobby, heir to a human trafficking syndicate, opposite Kali Reis and Kevin Dunn.
 Catch the Fair One premiered at the Tribeca Film Festival where it won the Audience Award.

-Henshall had a cameo in the third and final season of the cult FX series Mr Inbetween (2022), opposite creator Scott Ryan and directed by Nash Edgerton.
+Henshall has a cameo in the third and final season of the cult FX series Mr Inbetween (2022), opposite creator Scott Ryan and directed by Nash Edgerton.

-He was nominated for the AACTA Award for Best Guest or Supporting Actor in a Television Drama for his work as Patrick, the fraudulent son of a bankrupt mining family, in Mystery Road: Origin (2022), directed by Dylan River.
+He was nominated for a AACTA Award for Best Guest or Supporting Actor in a Television Drama for his work as Patrick, the fraudulent son of a bankrupt mining family, opposite Mark Coles Smith in Mystery Road: Origin (2022), directed by Dylan River.

-He played bar fly and menace, Dolly, opposite Julia Garner, Jessica Henwick and Hugo Weaving in The Royal Hotel (2023), directed by Kitty Green.
+In The Royal Hotel (2023), directed by Kitty Green, he plays barfly and menace, Dolly, opposite Julia Garner, Jessica Henwick and Hugo Weaving.
 The Royal Hotel had its world premiere at the 2023 Telluride Film Festival.

-Henshall has been nominated for the 2025 AACTA Award for Best Actor in a Leading Role for his work as Joe, in the 2024 Warner Bros film How to Make Gravy (an adaptation of the iconic Australian song of the same name by singer-songwriter Paul Kelly), opposite Hugo Weaving, Agathe Rousselle and Damon Herriman, and directed by Nick Waterman.
+Henshall was nominated for the 2025 AACTA Award for Best Actor in a Leading Role for his work as Joe, in the 2024 Warner Bros film How to Make Gravy (an adaptation of the iconic Australian song of the same name by singer-songwriter Paul Kelly), opposite Hugo Weaving, Agathe Rousselle and Damon Herriman, and directed by Nick Waterman.

-He was seen opposite Olivia Colman and John Lithgow in Sophie Hyde's family drama Jimpa.
-Jimpa which had its world premiere at the 2025 Sundance Film Festival.
-He then appeared in director Bong Joon-Ho's space odyssey Mickey 17, opposite Robert Pattinson, Mark Ruffalo and Naomi Ackie for Warner Bros, and the third and final season of the award-winning ABC Australia series The Newsreader, opposite Anna Torv and directed by Emma Freeman.
+In the Warner Bros space odyssey Mickey 17, visionary director Bong Joon-Ho once again cast him, this time as bald man-servant and believer, Preston, opposite Mark Ruffalo, Robert Pattinson and Naomi Ackie.

+In the multi-generational family drama Jimpa, directed by Sophie Hyde, Daniel plays Harry opposite Olivia Colman, Aud Mason-Hyde and John Lithgow.
+Jimpa had its world premiere at the 2025 Sundance Film Festival, where it was the opening night film.

+Henshall was nominated twice for the 2026 AACTA Award for Best Guest or Supporting Actor in a Television Drama.
+First, for his work as Bill McFarlane in the award-winning ABC Australia series The Newsreader, opposite Anna Torv and directed by Emma Freeman, and second, for his work as Nigel, in the ABC Australia hit The Family Next Door also directed by Emma Freeman and opposite Ming-Zhu Hii and Teresa Palmer.
+He won for his role in the The Newsreader.

+Daniel was also nominated for the 2026 Logie Award for Best Supporting Actor in a Drama for his work as Nigel in The Family Next Door.

+He played Uncle Vanya in the Melbourne Theatre Company production of Uncle Vanya (2026), adapted by Joanna Murray-Smith and directed by the company's Artistic Director Anne-Louise Sarks.

+Next he will be seen as Donald 'Donnie' Reid in the Apple TV+ limited series Last Seen directed by Christian Schwochow and opposite Patrick Brammall, Maxine Peake and Brendan Cowell.